It Feels Like My Lawyer Is Working Against Me, Here's How to Tell If You're Right

 They haven't done any independent work

 Check the court docket (many jurisdictions have online access).
 Look at what's been filed.
-If the only filings are appearance entries and continuance requests — no motions, no discovery demands, no defense activity — your attorney hasn't been working.
+If the only filings are appearance entries and continuance requests, no motions, no discovery demands, no defense activity, your attorney hasn't been working.
+Learn about what motions should be filed in a case like yours.

 They pressure you to plead quickly